Hunting for Rock Art at Petroglyph National Monument

 The Native Americans especially and the Spanish settlers provided an insight into their culture and beliefs with these long-lasting and valuable records.
 It was a fascinating visit that raised more questions than answers for us.
 We all came away wanting to know what these carvers were trying to tell us.
 We only spent a couple of hours here but delighted to have peeked into the past.
 These rocks seem more vulnerable and I hope they withstand the test of time, people and weather for future generations to enjoy.

-Visiting Petroglyph National Monument Tips and Basics
+Tips for Visiting Petroglyph National Monument

 - Petroglyph National Monument is a day-use park.
 No camping areas and the visitor’s center and trail parking lots close at 5 PM.